DOJ charges 'Arrested Development' actor Jay Johnston for involvement in Jan. 6 riot

 "Several members of the crowd joined together to push against police in a concerted movement.
 Johnston participated in this concerted movement and pushed along with other rioters for several seconds," the document states.

-Airline records also show that Johnston reserved a flight that departed Los Angeles to Washington D.C. on January 4 and returned January 7.
+Airline records also show that Johnston reserved a flight that departed Los Angeles to Washington, D.C., on Jan.
+4, 2021, and returned Jan.
+7.

 The actor faces charges of obstructing officers during civil disorder, which is a felony.
 He also faces several misdemeanor charges, including unlawful entry on restricted buildings or grounds.
 He is among the more than 1,000 people prosecutors have charged in relation to the deadly insurrection that took place more than two years ago.